-Accommodations were made for persons with a disability and non-English speakers upon request.
-Requests could be made to the Community Development and Grants Administrator, at the Office of Community Development address above or email and telephone listed at least 24 hours prior to the hearing if auxiliary aids were required.
+Accommodations will be made for non-English speakers and/or those with disabilities upon request.
+Please contact Jeanette Allam, Community Development & Grants Administrator, at the address and/or telephone number listed above at least 24 hours prior to the hearing if auxiliary aids are required.